 A detailed analysis (evaluation matrix) was further completed for five (5) potential expansion areas: Area 1 ("Sonnenburg Lands"), Area 2 ("Houchaimi Lands"), Area 3A ("Henry Lands"), Area 3B ("Panmure Alvar") and Area 4 ("Mill Run Extension").
-All with the exception of Area 4 were known as the "Future Expansion" lands as part of the 2006 Community Official Plan.
+All with the exception of Area 4 have been identified as "Future Expansion" lands as an overlay since the 2006 Community Official Plan (removed with OPA 21).